Platypus

 Adult male platypuses have larger home ranges than females—as long as 9.3 miles (15 kilometers)!
 A male may travel over 6 miles (10 kilometers) in a single night’s jaunt.
 Females tend to hunt closer to home, and her turf is usually less than 2.8 miles (4.5 kilometers) long.

-Nice digs.
 Male and female platypuses dig simple burrows along rivers and streams outside the breeding season.
 They can also make their home under rock ledges, roots, and debris, where they rest throughout the day.
 However, pregnant females dig a deeper, more elaborate nesting burrow, with multiple chambers and entrances, called a nursery burrow.
-When the female leaves her young behind to forage, she makes a soft covering of soil and debris to plug the opening.
+When a female leaves her young behind to forage, she makes a soft covering of soil and debris to plug the opening.
 Resting burrows are used by males and nonbreeding females.

 FAMILY LIFE